aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 # Follow-up experiment

-In order to reduce further the number of frustrated students who cancel in early course, another experiment could be conducted.
+To reduce further the number of frustrated students who cancel in early course, another experiment could be conducted.

-In order to keep student motivation during the free trial process, an e-mail could be send to them if they have not logged in for 4 days.
-This e-mail could remind them that improvement comes with regular work, it could also gives a motivational speech reminding them what job opportunities may be offered to them if they finish the program.
+To keep student motivation during the free trial process, an e-mail could be send to them if they have not logged in for 4 days.
+This e-mail could remind them that improvement comes with regular work, it could also give a motivational speech reminding them what job opportunities may be offered to them if they finish the program.

 My hypothesis in this case would be that sending this e-mail would help to reduce the number of students having already enrolled in the free trial program and canceling before the end of the 14-day boundary.

 I would use the net conversion as an evaluation metric, and I would expect it to be significantly higher in the experiment group than in the control group.
 In that case, my unit of diversion would be the number of unique cookies that clicks on the "start free trial" button.
 With this metric, I will be able to detect if this e-mail sending improves the number of students continuing after the 14-day boundary.
-I will not use the retention metric, as its probability is to close to 0.5, which would lead to a too high number of page views.
+I will not use the retention metric, as its probability is too close to 0.5, which would lead to a too high number of page views.

 I would also use the following metrics as invariant metrics to conduct my sanity checks: